KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.0.8 =
+* New Feature: Included the Swedish language translation files.
+Our thanks to Johanna Kitzman for providing the translation.

 = 1.0.7 =
 * New Feature: Included the British English (en_GB) language translation files.